wouterboomsma/eigency/README.md

 ## Eigen to Numpy

 C++ functions returning a reference to an Eigen Matrix/Array can also be transferred to numpy arrays without copying their content.
-In this case the syntax is even simpler than above.
-Assume we have a class with a single getter function, returning an Eigen matrix
+Assume we have a class with a single getter function, returning an Eigen matrix member:
-member:

 ```c++
 class MyClass {